Bree-Mass/se_project_aroundtheus/README.md

 **Figma**

 - [The Figma reference for this project](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)
+- [The Figma Modal references for this project](<https://www.figma.com/design/JFPhASqvZ5pBjQV2ouUlim/Sprint-5_-Around-The-U.S.-_-desktop-%2B-mobile-(Copy)?node-id=1-246&t=XxuS9THJfFmwPPt2-0>)

 **Images**

-Images were brought directly from the Figma design page.
+- Images were brought directly from the Figma design page.
+- Additional images can be imported using the "Add" button on the page.
+You can upload any images of your choosing, provided you have the link address URL for that image.

 **Github Page**